EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/optimization-variables.md

 The current implementation creates different variables for investments in standard `Node`s, `Storage` nodes, and `TransmissionMode`s.

 The individual variables can be differentiated in *[Cost variables](@ref var_cost)*, *[Capacity variables](@ref var_capacity)*, and *[Auxiliary variables](@ref var_aux)*.
+In the case of `Storage` nodes, they are only defined if the node has investment in the respective fields, that is, `charge`, `level`, and/or `discharge`.

 !!! note
     As it is the case in `EnergyModelsBase`, we define almost exclusively variables relative to the rate in `EnergyModelsInvestments`.